 Sedation dentistry, especially oral conscious sedation, is administered by an anti-anxiety medication that makes you feel more comfortable during your appointment.
 If you feel pain when eating, have a sensitive gag reflex, or a hard time getting numb from local anesthetic, then you are most likely a candidate for sedation dentistry.

-You might also be a candidate for sedation dentistry, if you have a hard time feeling physically comfortable in the dentist’s chair - especially patients with neck and back pain.
+You might also be a candidate for sedation dentistry if you have a hard time feeling physically comfortable in the dentist’s chair.
+This is especially common for patients with neck and back pain.
 Whether you want routine teeth whitening or need extensive restorative treatments, you will probably qualify for sedation dentistry at Vero Dental Spa.